 Quotes help us describe a moment or situation perfectly, even better than we can sometimes, so they’re a great thing to include on your art journal pages.

-There are so many great quotes out there, so you can find your own pearls pretty easy.
+There are so many great quotes out there, so you can find your own pearls pretty easily.

 Here are a few sites that I often visit for quotes:

-I can’t stress enough how using positive affirmations in your art journals can help you be more mindful about yourself.
+I can’t stress enough how using positive affirmations in your art journals can help you be more mindful of yourself.